Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Tuscaloosa Encouraging Adolescents with Monitoring and Support (TEAMS) program provides electronic monitoring or GPS tracking while providing intensive case management services designed to strengthen the youth and their family.
-By providing a seamless array of services in conjunction with the Juvenile Probation Officer, youth should safely exit the system quicker with fewer commitments to DYS or detention.
-Continuation of the JDAI Coordinator position will allow ongoing philosophical, practice and programmatic improvements due to JDAI principles.
+The Tuscaloosa Encouraging Adolescents with Monitoring and Support (TEAMS) program provides electronic monitoring or GPS tracking, along with intensive case management.
+These services are designed to strengthen both the youth and their family.
+By offering coordinated support with the Juvenile Probation Officer, the program helps youth move through the system more safely and quickly, with fewer placements in detention or the Department of Youth Services (DYS).

 PHYSICAL ADDRESS